Aren’t homeschoolers sheltered?

 The zero-tolerance agenda in schools has made it so that the children being bullied cannot fight back without getting in trouble themselves.
 Because they are the ones seen pushing back (if they do), the victim is victimized yet again while the bully goes free in many cases.

 The schools who do try to deal with the bullies are so over crowded that there aren’t enough eyes on the kids.
 There are perhaps 6 staff members on the playground for 100-200 children.
 That is not enough supervision for children who still need to be taught to be gentle and kind; who still need to be reminded that other children hurt inside when they are treated harshly.
 We know how brutal children can be – it’s our duty to teach them empathy, kindness and respect.
 These lessons are better learned in the home than they are in the schoolyard.

 Why do I want my children subjected to that?

 I don’t.
 I’m sure that parents truly don’t either, but they have been taught that toughness forged in the schoolyard, on their own, is preferable to learning it with gentle guidance from parents whom adore them.

-We have been brainwashed into thinking that we are incapable of teaching our own children, and that sending our kids away for strangers to teach is a good thing.
-We have also been brainwashed into thinking that schoolyard bullying will teach toughness.
+brainwashed into thinking taught to believe that we are incapable of teaching our own children.
+Also that sending our kids away for strangers to teach is a good thing.
+We have also been taught that schoolyard bullying will teach toughness.
 It won’t.
-It will create coldness, and a placid lack of concern for suffering of others.
+It will create coldness, and a placid lack of concern for the suffering of others.

 It is this lack of concern that allows people to think it’s alright to video someone in a moment of sheer terror while they are mugged; because it’s better that someone else suffer than they; and because if they can witness someone else’s misery, then they can feel just a little better about themselves.